duysqubix/MuOxi/README.md

 The project contains two seperate bin that can both be evoked from the command line:

-* cargo run --bin muoxi_proxy
+* cargo run --bin muoxi_websocket
-    * Starts the main proxy server on websocket 8080, and listens for any incoming clients.
+    * Starts the websocket server listening for incoming webclients, *default 8000*

+* cargo run --bin muoxi_telnet
+    * starts the basic telnet server listening for incoming telnet clients, *default 8001*

-* cargo run --bin muoxi_client
+* *(Not implemented Yet)* cargo run --bin muoxi_proxy
-    * Starts the frontend client that is used to connect to the proxy server.
+    * starts the main Proxy Staging server where all clients will *live*, this area is where clients will communicate to the game engine.

 * *(Not Implemented Yet)* cargo run --bin muoxi_engine
     * Starts the main game engine running in it's own seperate process.
 The whole game is contained